SAP-archive/docs/concepts/collaboration/organizations.md

 - Read and write
 - Create bot (+ Read and write)

 You can also assign additional permissions to teams within the organization.
 You create the team and add members on the **Teams** tab.
 (Tip: You can also add members to teams on the **Members** tab.)
 You then assign the additional permission to the team on the **Settings and Permissions** tab.
-This additional, team-specific permission is applied to all bots within the organization.
+These additional, team-specific permissions are applied to all bots within the organization.

 ## Transfer a bot to an organization